Shuunen/green-app/README.md

 ## Tips

 - if there is structural updates to the project like new deps, modified conf, etc... delete the `platforms` folder and let `npm run dev` (or build) regenerate it

+## About deep linking

+Access via `greenapporder://my-page?param=42` scheme is setup on both Android & iOS.

+Access via `https://green-app-order.fr/my-page?param=42` scheme is setup on Android only (for now).

+Keep in mind that the second option will not open the app right away because it's a web link and the local browser can open it too.
+So the first time user will click a link like this it will be prompted to choose which app to use to open this link.

+Also, because the host `green-app-order.fr` does not exists the deep linking will not work.

+To edit this deep linking : `app\App_Resources\Android\src\main\AndroidManifest.xml` & `app\App_Resources\iOS\Info.plist`

+When a deep link is catch by `app\plugins\url-handler.js` you will see a console log with details.

 ## Upgrading stack